osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 SHIB is trading at $0.00001070 per SHIB
 BTC is trading at $28,000 per BTC

-We want to create a SHIB/BTC concentrated liquidity pool where SHIB is the baseAsset and BTC is the quoteAsset.
+We want to create a SHIB/BTC concentrated liquidity pool where SHIB is the baseAsset (asset0) and BTC is the quoteAsset (asset1).
 In terms of the quoteAsset, we want to increment in 10 cent values.

 $$P=(\frac{0.00001070}{28,000})=0.000000000382142857$$